tweedge/emerging-threats-pihole/README.md

 [![Status](https://github.com/tweedge/emerging-threats-pihole/actions/workflows/generate.yml/badge.svg)](https://hosts.tweedge.net/)
 [![Code Style](https://img.shields.io/badge/code%20style-black-black)](https://github.com/psf/black)

-This repository extracts and categorizes malicious/unwanted domains from Emerging Threats ruleset for people using PiHole to block easily.
-This allows home users to get some additional defense against new threats, using professional threat intelligence sources effortlessly and providing a window into some technology used to secure large or sensitive networks.
+This repository extracts and categorizes malicious/unwanted domains from the Emerging Threats ruleset for people using PiHole to block easily.
+The lists available are:

-Key statistics for `malicious.txt` at launch:

-* **~96%** of domains were not found in popular PiHole anti-malware lists
-* Over 2,100 unique domains blocked used by major malware strains, APTs, and more
-* 1 confirmed-malicious domain in `malicious.txt` is in [Cloudflare Radar](https://radar.cloudflare.com/domains)'s top 10k highest traffic domains

-### Lists

-* **RECOMMENDED: [malicious.txt](https://hosts.tweedge.net/malicious.txt)** - Blocks malware, phishing, coin miners, PUPs, exploits, etc. Suitable for home or corporate environments.
+* **RECOMMENDED [malicious.txt](https://hosts.tweedge.net/malicious.txt)** - Blocks malware, phishing, coin miners, PUPs, exploits, etc. Suitable for home or corporate environments.
 * [suspicious.txt](https://hosts.tweedge.net/suspicious.txt) - Blocks some dynamic DNS, link shorteners, pastebin services, games, etc. Suitable for strict corporate environments.
 * [informational.txt](https://hosts.tweedge.net/informational.txt) - Blocks benign callbacks and some potentially unwanted sites (ex. file sharing), etc. May be useful in *some* strict corporate environments.

+This allows home users to increase their defenses against new threats, and provides a window into some technology used to secure large or sensitive networks.
+At launch (2022-12-31), the `malicious.txt` host file blocked >2,100 unique domains (including domains used by major malware strains, APTs, and more) and *~96% of these domains were not found in popular PiHole anti-malware lists.*

 ### FAQ